 - Powers of attorney: A power of attorney is a tool that you can use to specify who can take over managing your assets in the event of incapacity, so you can avoid a period of uncertainty.

 - Succession planning: Thompson Law, PLLC helps you to make a comprehensive and appropriate plan for a trusted new owner to immediately take over managing your business or managing your farm if something happens to you.

 Thompson Law, PLLC will assist with using these tools, or other appropriate strategies, to make sure your family company and farmland are safe to serve as your legacy.

 How can a Sioux Falls Farm and Family Business Lawyer Help?

-Thompson Law, PLLC. has helped many families in South Dakota, North Dakota, Minnesota and Iowa to make plans to protect their farms and businesses.
+Thompson Law, PLLC has helped many families in South Dakota, Nebraska, Minnesota and Iowa to make plans to protect their farms and businesses.
 We also assist heirs or beneficiaries who are inheriting and who are worried about what will happen to the gifts they have been given during the probate or trust administration process.
 Give us a call at 605-362-9100 or contact us online to find out more about how we can help.